 BILTONGMAKERS.COM!
 The home of Biltong, Boerewors, and much, much more!

-You are receiving this newsletter because you have previously placed an order with Biltongmakers or made an enquiry about Biltong, Boerewors or Potjie Pots.
+You are receiving this newsletter because you have previously placed an order with Biltongmakers or made an enquiry about Biltong, Boerewors or Potjie Pots or someone has submitted your name to us thinking that you might be interested.

-You can also subscribe or unsubscribe by visiting our home page at www.biltongmakers.com
+You may also subscribe or unsubscribe on our web site www.biltongmakers.com

 * From the editor